edisonnica/game.peer.js/README.md

 For the cards that are placed on the board, visible to everyone, everyone will distribute the secrets to everyone, according to the marking on the envelope.

 At the end of the game, all players must disclose the initial random seed/numbers, and each player can check the initial signature/hash, and the replay the shuffling and the game operations, ensuring that no cheating took place.

+## Posible implementation
+Using peerjs, we can create standard classes, like InitialState, Move, Deck, ... that will internally manage the communication protocol between player, along with ensuring no cheating.